 For Columbia College & SEAS students, financial aid is usually not eligible to be applied to study overseas in the summer.
 Please note that different schools do follow different [Lanterns] policies.
 For this reason, meet with your financial aid advisor as soon as you can to discuss your personal financial situation.

-Must be a currently enrolled undergraduate student in good academic standing.
+- Must be a currently enrolled undergraduate student in good academic and disciplinary standing.
 Graduate students and post-graduates may also apply.